sublimelsp/LSP-julia/README.md

 The Julia language server supports most of the standard LSP features like auto-completion, documentation on hover, goto definition, and diagnostics (linting).

 > [!IMPORTANT]
-> Most features require that a folder was opened in Sublime Text and will not work in single file mode.
+> Most features require that a folder was opened in Sublime Text and don't work in single file mode.

 LSP-julia provides additional commands which are available from the command palette: